 The discussion from this Day 2 session results in a vision and scenario document being drafted for early release.

-The session discussed the focusing of the project vision to an interoperability layer between Application Service Providers (ASPs) and their PaaS providers.
+The session discussed the focusing of the project vision to an semantic interoperability layer between Application Service Providers (ASPs) and their PaaS providers.

-The level above, a SaaS layer between applications (or individual services) and ASPs, would not fall the scope of Cloud4SOA interoperability.
+The level above, a SaaS layer between applications (or individual services) and ASPs, would not fall in the scope of Cloud4SOA semantic interoperability.

-The level below, between PaaS providers among competing IaaS providers, is not an interoperability level covered by Cloud4SOA either.
+The level below, between PaaS providers among competing IaaS providers, is not a semantic interoperability level covered by Cloud4SOA either.

 More details of the focusing process at the kickoff can be found in the referenced document, with the intention to further evolve and complete the discussion.